RamenSea/StringCheese/README.md

 2. If this is the first time running the program add the files to your XCode or Dart project.
 3. Import and create the StringCheese class

+### Features:

+* Turns value-<language id>/strings.xml into <language id>.lproj/String.strings
+* Creates turns Android strings into a Dart class structure
+* Written in an extendable way to make it easy to add new targets in the future
+* For iOS it creates a key class in Swift
+* Both Dart and Swift key classes have string formatting methods with arguments. (ex: `stringCheese.someKeyWithFormats("arg1","arg2")`)
+* Good defaults

 ### Todo:

 * Increase tests